fluttercommunity/import_sorter/README.md

 - Want to make sure your files are sorted?
 Add `--exit-if-changed` to make sure the files are sorted.
 Good for things like CI.
 - Have no comments before your imports by adding the `--no-comments` flag.
 - Add the `-h` flag if you need any help from the command line!
+- Only run import_sorter on certain files by passing in a regular expression or list of files that should only be sorted.
+Below are two examples:
+  - `pub run import_sorter:main bin/main.dart lib/`

 ## 🏗️ Config